 The GCM contains 23 objectives and numerous possible actions to make migration safer and more orderly.
 These include mitigating the causes of irregular migration and combating human smuggling and trafficking across borders.
 This comprehensive approach seeks to facilitate secure, orderly and regular migration while reducing the occurrence and negative impacts of irregular migration.

-The first review phase of the implementation of the Compact at regional level is taking place in 2020.
-The United Nations Economic Commission for Europe (UNECE) and the International Organization for Migration (IOM) support the European GCM review process, in the course of which the regional dimension of the implementation of the Compact is assessed.
-After all, a large part of cross‑border migration occurs at regional level.
+The first review phase of the implementation of the Compact at regional level took place in 2020.
+The United Nations Economic Commission for Europe (UNECE) and the International Organization for Migration (IOM) support this process.

-On 31 October 2020, Germany, together with other UNECE Member States, submitted a national report as part of the European review process.
-The report addresses a range of different questions.
-For example, how are efforts to fight human trafficking organised?
+By 31 October 2020, Germany and other European countries had submitted national reports focusing on the following issues: How are efforts to fight human trafficking organised?
 What paths of legal migration are there?
 Which return programmes are available?

-Germany will thus continue to support the goals of the GCM.
-To this end, the German Government will make available an additional 4 million euro for the Migration Multi-Partner Trust Fund.
+Germany will continue to support the goals of the GCM and is making available an additional five million euro for the Migration Multi-Partner Trust to this end in 2021.